build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 In this section, you'll deploy a sample workload to bridge your application and AWS Secrets Manager.
 By mounting the secret as a file on the workload's filesystem, you'll complete the end-to-end process of securely managing and accessing secrets within your Kubernetes environment.
 In the pod template you will specify the Secrets Store CSI as the volume driver and then a path to mount your secret, just like you would a traditional volume mount.
 In this example we will mount the secret in the `/mnt/secrets-store` location.

-Create a Kubernetes manifest called `eksdemo-app.yaml` and paste the following contents into it.
+Create a Kubernetes manifest called `eksdemo-app.yaml` and paste the following contents into it:

 ```yaml
 apiVersion: v1